 “Put Verbs In Your Sentences”

-I have heard Dr. Phil say this phrase many times on his popular daytime television show.
+Dr. Phil says this phrase many times on his popular daytime television show.

 These statements generally contain actionable verbs that the guest can start accomplishing immediately.

 Action verbs by definition are “expressions of physical or mental action“.

 Doesn’t this sound about right?

 You need both physical and mental action when it comes down to setting those goals AND eventually conquering them.

-Today, I am going to give you some ideas on how you can start using actionable verbs to start making action plans.
+Today, get ideas on how you can start using actionable verbs to start making action plans.

 To wrap it up, I’ll give you two ways to keep you on track while you work towards the goals that you set for yourself.